 Currently reading: How much of a fire risk are electric vehicles?

-A lithium ion battery blaze is almost impossible to put out.
-We look at why that is, how fire services are handling it and what can be done to minimise risks
+We look at why EV fires are so hard to extinguish, how fire services are handling it and how to minimise risks

-Both petrol and diesel cars can catch fire, and many of them do (remember the spate of Vauxhall Zafira fires not so long ago?), but an EV fire commands a lot more attention.
+And while petrol and diesel cars still catch fire (remember the spate of Vauxhall Zafira fires not so long ago?), an EV fire commands a lot more attention.

 Electric car fire statistics UK

-Electric car fires often make the headlines, but they are not a common occurrence.
+EV fires aren't a common occurrence.
 According to Honeywell Safety and Productivity Solutions, 239 fires recorded in the UK from July 2022 to June 2023 were linked to EVs.

 While this is an 83% increase year on year, it’s important to note the number has increased along with the increasing presence of EVs on our roads.

-Meanwhile, according to Bedfordshire Fire and Rescue Service, some 1898 fires in 2019 were from petrol and diesel vehicles, 54 from EVs.
+Meanwhile, according to Bedfordshire Fire and Rescue Service, some 1898 fires in 2019 were from petrol and diesel vehicles and 54 were from EVs.

 Why do electric car fires command so much attention?